Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 The first time any player approaches the doors to <span class="citation">K67.
 Hall of Bones (p.
 78)</span> or <span class="citation">K61.
 Elevator Trap (p.
 74)</span>, the door leading to <span class="citation">K61.
 Elevator Trap (p.
 74)</span> opens.
 An *unseen servant* carrying a crystal dinner bell then emerges from beyond the door, acting as described in <span class="citation">Unseen Servant (p.
 51)</span>.

 When the dinner bell rings, the two **vampire spawn** lurking in [[#Kitchen]] and [[#Butler’s Quarters]] quietly scuttle across the 10-foot ceiling, attacking from above the following round.
 Players with a passive Wisdom (Perception) score of 15 or below are surprised when the vampires attack.

+> [!combat]- **Balancing the Ravenous Spawn**
+> This combat encounter is a **mild** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 7% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+> **Three Players**.
+Reduce the number of vampire spawn to one.

 The vampires prefer to target easy prey, including unarmored or surprised characters.
 Once a vampire has successfully grappled a target with its ***claws***, it attempts to drag its prey away to a quiet place for feeding as follows: